Welcome to Room 420: Rubber Floors, Mysterious Odors, and World’s Most Inexplicable Artwork. Plus: Mojito Madness and the Perils of Dining Abroad.

 Day 2: Accra.
 Visit the Osu coffin makers, and finish the afternoon with a sundowner at Osekan, a seaside bar/restaurant not far from the hotel.
 Ghanaian dinner tonight at Buka or maybe Country Kitchen (that name, I know).
 If you’ve never had Ghanaian food, start easy and order the red-red with chicken.

 Day 3: Get an early start and head west to Elmina Castle, the famous slave castle about two-and-a-half hours west of Accra.
 (Skip Cape Coast Castle and head directly to Elmina, about 20 minutes further.)
-After a tour of the castle, be sure to wander around the harborfront area and town.
-After luch continue west to the small town of Axim, near the border with Ivory Coast.
+After a tour of the castle, be sure to wander around the harborfront area.
+After lunch continue west to the small town of Axim, near the border with Ivory Coast.

 Days 4 and 5: Spend two nights at the Axim Beach Hotel, a rustic seaside place on a beautiful beach.
 Take some time to wander Axim town, with its ramshackle main street and nearby slave castle.